Cantera/cantera/doc/sphinx/yaml/reactions.rst

     ``E``
-        Activation energy dependence on coverage, which uses the same sign convention as the leading-order activation energy term
+        Activation energy dependence on coverage, which uses the same sign convention as the leading-order activation energy term.
+This can be a scalar value for the linear dependency or a list of four values for the polynomial dependency given in the order of 1st, 2nd, 3rd, and 4th-order coefficients

     or a list containing the three elements above, in the given order.